looeee/THREE.App/README.md

 ## The animation loop

 three-app uses a "Game Loop" concept to render each frame.
-This means that the animation loop is divided into two parts, both called once per frame:
+This means that the animation loop is divided into two parts, each called once per frame:

 * `update()`: handle updating of any animations, physics etc
 * `render()`: render the scene